 Moral rights (enshrined in Chapter IV of the CDPA) also need to be considered.
-Moral rights are specific rights that the author of an original literary, dramatic, musical or artistic work, and the director of a film, enjoys in his creation.
+Moral rights are specific rights that the author of an original literary, dramatic, musical or artistic work, and the director of a film, enjoy in their creation.
 Moral rights include the right to be identified as author or director of a work when the work is commercially published or otherwise issued to the public (paternity right) and the right to object to derogatory treatment of a work (integrity right).

 In the context of 3D digitisation artistic works are the most directly relevant copyright works.
 Authors of artistic works have a moral right to be identified as such but that right needs to be asserted by giving notice (usually in writing) to those seeking to use or exploit the artistic work.
-Where the creator of an artistic work has asserted their moral right of paternity, then a college creating a 3D digital image/model needs to identify the creator of the original artistic work as such in a form which brings the creator’s identity to the notice of those receiving the disseminated work.
+Where the creator of an artistic work has asserted their moral right of paternity, then a college or university creating a 3D digital image/model needs to identify the creator of the original artistic work as such in a form which brings the creator’s identity to the notice of those receiving the disseminated work.
 Where copyright subsists in the 3D model itself the creator of the 3D digital model will need to be identified as such.

 It is worth noting that for employees, moral rights (the right to be identified as the author of a copyright work and the right to object to any derogatory treatment of the work) do not apply in copyright terms, to works created as part of their employment.
 Employees cannot object to subsequent treatment of those works.

-Non employees, including students and guest speakers, may choose to assert their moral rights in any works created, by them.
+Non employees, including students and guest speakers, may choose to assert their moral rights in any works created by them.

 The author of a work has the right to object to ‘derogatory treatment.’
 Where a 3D digital model is created of a derivatives-permitted CC licensed work for inclusion in an OER, the creator of the OER should consider whether there is a risk the creation of the 3D model would be considered prejudicial to the honour or reputation of the author to avoid infringing moral rights or the CC licence.
 If a work is subject to a No Derivatives (ND) CC licence then an author or director will be able to challenge the creation of an adaptation or derivative work as being contrary to the licence terms irrespective of whether or not treatment can be shown to be derogatory.

-For further information on moral rights refer to JISC Legal’s paper Moral Rights and OERs – Essentials
+For further information on moral rights refer to Jisc Legal’s paper Moral Rights and OERs – Essentials

 Your university wants to digitise a sculpture created by a PhD student in 1998, a copy of which is currently held in the university archives and to make the digitised image available as part of an OER.